lacanoid/datalink/ROADMAP.md

 - get rid of plperlu, needs new implementations of functions curl_get, file_stat and uri_set
 - perhaps [pg_curl](https://github.com/RekGRpth/pg_curl) could be helpful?
 - better documentation (manual)
-- better handling of immutable files
+- better handling of already immutable files
 - apache mod_perl directory autoconfigurator
 - `curl_get(url,params json)` function which supplies query string from json
 - add `curl_post` and `curl_put` functions
 - add vacuum procedure for deleting temporary files (those not linked)
 - add vacuum procedure for managing `datalink.insight`
+- add `mtime` to `dl_linked_files` and a function to check if a datalink has changed

 Issues
 ======